chinezbrun/pytes_esp/README.md

 4. Open config.py file and do your configuration (wifi, mqtt, batteries) -> save to ESP32
 5. Connect the hardware as per recomandation above
 6. Press restart ESP32 device and you should be able to see:
-   - in Thonny shell: succesful initialization...Wifi, Serial, MQTT and the program running - like this thonny_shell_esp_initialization.jpg
+   * in Thonny shell: succesful initialization...Wifi, Serial, MQTT and the program running - like [this](/docs/thonny_shell_esp_initialization.jpg)
-   - in Home Assisatant device created with all associated sensors - like this  Home_assistant_device.jpg
+   * in Home Assisatant device created with all associated sensors - like [this](/docs/Home_assistant_device.jpg)

 ### Normal operation
 When ESP is powered, the script starts runining in a loop and reads the serial port with defined freqvency.

 The board LED blinking can give some functionality details as following:

-initialization phase (wifi, MQTT discovery)  - fast blinks [1/0.1sec]
+    - initialization phase (wifi, MQTT discovery)  - fast blinks [1/0.1sec]
-initialization errors                        - 10s of constant blinks [1/sec] before device REBOOT
+    - initialization errors                        - 10s of constant blinks [1/sec] before device REBOOT
-normal operation                             - led ON reads, led off during waiting time
+    - normal operation                             - led ON reads, led off during waiting time
-program stopped                              - no led activity -- can be ON or OFF
+    - program stopped                              - no led activity -- can be ON or OFF

 enjoy